Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 It is known that if you walk to the River Douro, no matter which way you turn, it is uphill in every direction!
 You can see the drop to the river, and the walk back up, on the right side in this map!

-Elevation Profile for Day Fourteen, Camino Portugués, São João de Madeira to PortoElevation Profile for Day Fourteen, Camino Portugués, São João de Madeira to Porto
+Elevation Profile for Day Fourteen, Camino Portugués, São João da Madeira to PortoElevation Profile for Day Fourteen, Camino Portugués, São João da Madeira to Porto

 Photo-Rich Travelogue of Day Fourteen on the Camino Portugués

-Along the Rua Dr. Antonio Gomes Rebelo, you arrive at the lovely church, the Igreja de Arrifana, framed in the brightening sky.
+Along the Rua Dr. Antonio Gomes Rebelo, you arrive at the lovely church, the Igreja de Arrifana, after about 1/4 kilometer from the chapel and 1.5 kilometers into the day.
+It was perfectly framed in the brightening sky.
 We paused for a moment to admire it's blue tiles and its silhouhette in the morning light.
 A nice wonder for our Camino.

-Just past the front of the church, take a right turn, around it and pick up the Rua Prof Vicente Reis as the Way continues up the hill photo below.
+Just past the front of the church, take a right turn around it and pick up the Rua Prof Vicente Reis as the Way continues up the hill, seen in the photo below.

-View Westward on top of hill in São João de Madeira on day fourteen of the Camino PortuguésView Westward on top of hill in São João de Madeira
+View Westward on top of hill in São João da Madeira on day fourteen of the Camino PortuguésView Westward on top of hill in São João da Madeira

 Keeping straight on, the road becomes the Rua Ramalhal, here.
 The surprise for me in this photo was the drama of the pink flowering tree.
 I had no idea what it was, but it was eye-grabbing!
 I appreciated it so much.